vriveraPeersyst/docs.xrplevm.org/pages/users/getting-started/connect-to-the-xrpl-evm.md

-# Connect MetaMask to the XRPL EVM
+# Connect MetaMask to the XRPL EVM Sidechain

-This guide will walk you through configuring MetaMask to connect to the XRPL EVM.
+This guide will walk you through configuring MetaMask to connect to the XRPL EVM Sidechain.

-## Adding XRPL EVM to MetaMask
+## Adding XRPL EVM Sidechain to MetaMask

-To interact with the XRPL EVM, you need to manually add it as a custom network in MetaMask.
+To interact with the XRPL EVM Sidechain, you need to manually add it as a custom network in MetaMask.

 1. **Open MetaMask:**